stolostron/multicloud-operators-channel/README.md

   Normal  Deploy  117s  channel  Depolyable ch-ns/payload-cfg-namespace-channel-kglr8 created in the channel, Status: Success, Channel: ch-ns/ns

 ```
-- Check Channel operator log

-Normally, we care the reconcile trace.
-For each flow, it should at least have a valid reconcile log for the deployable.
+- Check the channel operator log.
+Usually you want to check the reconcile trace.
+For each flow, it should at least have a valid reconcile log for the deployable:

 ```shell
 % kubectl logs multicloud-operators-channel-f4fbbb9d9-6mcql